Redundancy in Distributed Proofs: Introduction

 Roughly, a proof-labeling scheme assigns \emph{certificates} to each node of the network.
-These certificates can be viewed as forming a distributed proof of the actual data structure (e.g., for a spanning tree, the identity of a root, and the distance to this root in the tree).
+These certificates can be viewed as forming a distributed proof of the actual object.
 The nodes are then in charge of collectively verifying the correctness of this proof.
 The requirements are in a way similar to those imposed on non-deterministic algorithms (e.g., the class \textsf{NP}), namely: (1)~on correct structures, the assigned certificates must be accepted, in the sense that every node must accept its given certificate; (2)~on corrupted structures, whatever certificates are given to the nodes, they must be rejected, in the sense that at least one node must reject its given certificate.
-(The rejecting node(s) can raise an alarm, or launch a recovery procedure).
+(The rejecting node(s) can raise an alarm, or launch a recovery procedure.)
+For example, a spanning-tree can be verified in one communication round by the following process.
+Root the tree and give every node a certificate which is the identity of the root and its distance from the root.
+The nodes use the distances to verify that the structure is acyclic, by making sure each non-root node has a neighbor with smaller distance; they use the root-$\ID$ to verify connectivity, by making sure they all have the same root-$\ID$.
+If the structure is connected and acyclic, it is a spanning tree.
 Proof-labeling schemes and locally checkable proofs can be viewed as a form of non-deterministic distributed computing (see also~\cite{FraigniaudKP13}).

-The main measure of quality for a proof-labeling scheme is the \emph{size} of the certificates assigned to \emph{correct} (a.k.a.~\emph{legal}) data structures.
-Indeed, these certificates are verified using protocols that exchange them between neighboring nodes.
-Thus using large certificates may result in significant overheads in term of communication.
-Also, proof-labeling schemes might be combined with other mechanisms enforcing fault-tolerance, including replication.
-Large certificates may prevent replication, or to the least result in significant overheads in term of space complexity if using replication.
+The main measure of quality for a proof-labeling scheme is the \emph{size} of the certificates assigned to \emph{correct} (a.k.a.~\emph{legal}) objects.
+These certificates are verified using protocols that exchange certificates between neighboring nodes, so using large certificates may result in significant overheads in term of communication.
+In addition, proof-labeling schemes can be combined with other mechanisms enforcing fault-tolerance, including replication (multiple copies of the memory of each node).
+Large certificates may prevent replication, or at the least result in significant overheads in term of space complexity if using replication.